 On this day, we also saw St. Mesrop Mashdots Church with it’s beautifully intricate stone crosses (khachkars) inset into the 36 original Armenian letters.
 All throughout Armenia, you will see these stone crosses with varying designs and details.
 They are a true work of art.

 Our final church of the day was located next to a ravine.
 I continue to be amazed at how these beautiful churches were constructed, with this one close to the cliff.
 This church is also close to a small village where a woman was so gracious and welcoming and offered us soorg (Armenian coffee).
-We politely decline, but did buy a kilo of dried fruits as a snack for the rest of our trip.
+We politely declined, but did buy a kilo of dried fruits as a snack for the rest of our trip.

 Our final stop on this day was a somber site.
 We visited Tsitsernakaberd, which is the Armenian Genocide Memorial Complex.
 This complex sits on top of Yerevan and overlooks the city.
 The complex consists of a memorial to the victims of the Armenian genocide in WW1, a commemoration of the strength of it’s people to endure, and a museum.